-The construction is Osaka’s Kansai International Airport (photo, above).
-Japan constructed the airport within a period of five years and opened it for civil aviation in 1994.
-The runway, terminals and parking area as well as the approach road to Kansai airport have been constructed above the Osaka Bay on thousands of steel piles and more than 1 million concrete columns driven in the sea bed.
-This mega-project was taken up in order to restrict the traveling time between Osaka city and the airport to less than 30 minutes and only seaward direction was available for it.
-The meticulousness of planning is revealed by the fact that although there is only one runway the provision has been made for parking 41 airplanes.
+The construction is Osaka’s Kansai International Airport Japan constructed the airport within a period of five years and opened it for civil aviation in 1994.
+The runway, terminals, and parking area, as well as the approach road to Kansai airport, have been constructed above the Osaka Bay on thousands of steel piles and more than 1 million concrete columns driven in the sea bed.
+This mega-project was taken up to restrict the traveling time between Osaka city and the airport to less than 30 minutes, and only seaward direction was available for it.
+The meticulousness of planning is revealed by the fact that although there is only one runway, the provision has been made for parking 41 airplanes.
+It was constructed in almost seven years.
+It was made to have two terminals; Terminal 1 and Terminal 2.
+Terminal 1 holds the record for being the longest airport terminal in the world, having a length of 1.1 miles.

-Although the height of this construction is negligible, its length is 4.27 kilometers and width is 1.25 kilometers making its overall area 5.33 square kilometers.
-It was the most ambitious project since the construction of the pyramids besides being the most expansive – costing 15 billion dollars.
-In order to ensure flawless construction of the project technologically advanced Japanese did not hesitate to engage the services of the Italian architect named Renzo Piano and the British engineer Peter Rice.
+Although the height of this construction is negligible, its length is 2.65 miles, and its width is 0.77 miles, making its overall area 3.35 square miles.
+It is the most ambitious project since the construction of the pyramids, besides being the most expensive – costing 15 billion dollars.
+To ensure a flawless installation of the project, the Japanese did not hesitate to engage the services of the Italian architect named Renzo Piano and the British engineer Peter Rice.
+This airport is truly a marvel of construction.

 You might also like: